 - Key opportunities.
 Using Points of Friction, Value Gaps, and Internal Processes output, what can be done to improve this Job for this customer?
 What can be built; what experiments can be run?

-When all of the Value Gap Maps for all key customers are complete, know that you’ve taken a huge step forward in the effort to accelerate value.
+When you have completed customer value maps for all of your key customer personas, know that you’ve taken a huge step forward in the effort to accelerate outcomes.